 - 1/4 tsp cumin

 - Carefully stem and seed the jalapeño peppers.
 Wear gloves for this if possible; the peppers will leave a layer of capsaicin on your skin for 24-48 hours that can really make you miserable (your skin will feel burny and if you touch your eyes, they will burn badly).
 Best to wear gloves and avoid this misery!
-Discard the seeds, unless you are super duper good with spicy flavors... then, reserve a few.
+Discard the seeds and white pith, unless you REALLY love spicy flavors... then, reserve a few.
 I doubt you'll need them though.